Ferdinand57/test_repo/README.md

 - When selecting the Add Item option, the application should redirect the user to the new item addition form page.

+Explanation:

+Following the tutorial's section on Adding a Drawer Menu for Navigation, I created a LeftDrawer widget in left_drawer.dart that contains navigation options.

+    Drawer Structure:

+        Contains a DrawerHeader with the application's title and a brief description.

+        Includes two ListTile widgets representing the Home and Add Product options.

+    Navigation Logic:

+        Used Navigator.pushReplacement() in the onTap functions to navigate to the appropriate pages.

+        This replaces the current page with the new one, keeping the navigation stack clean.

+Code Reference:

+ListTile(
+  leading: const Icon(Icons.home_outlined),
+  title: const Text('Home Page'),
+  onTap: () {
+    Navigator.pushReplacement(
+      context,
+      MaterialPageRoute(
+        builder: (context) => MyHomePage(),
+      ),
+    );
+  },
+),
+ListTile(
+  leading: const Icon(Icons.add_business_outlined),
+  title: const Text('Add Product'),
+  onTap: () {
+    Navigator.pushReplacement(
+      context,
+      MaterialPageRoute(
+        builder: (context) => ProductEntryFormPage(),
+      ),
+    );
+  },
+),

+By implementing the drawer, users can easily navigate between the main page and the form page from anywhere in the app.